xjh2000/lightweight_block_ciphers/readme.md

 # Some  Block Ciphers
-- Implementations of some  block ciphers in python
+- Implementations of some  block ciphers in c
+- unit test with googletest in cpp

-## implement c
+## implement

-more detail see branch c

 - des
 - aes
 - midori
+- lllwbc